How iOS 11 could change the iPhone

 Be a little more proactive

-Google Now and Assistant services push suggestions and can intuit reminders without necessarily adding them in.
-Putting too much of that in iOS could be a mistake, but iOS needs more system-wide awareness and suggestive smarts.
+Google Now and Assistant services push suggestions and can intuitive reminders without necessarily adding them in.
+Putting too much of that in iOS could be a mistake, but iOS needs more system-wide awareness along with suggestive smarts.

 Add a dash of AR and AI

 Maybe, rephrase that as "have the iPhone camera do more clever things."
 Like Google Lens or Samsung's promised Bixby features, Apple's own machine learning could combine with the camera to recognize or process what the iPhone sees.
 That could involve AR, or be of assistive use for accessibility purposes.
-Or, maybe the camera could help "remember" what it sees as appointments, notes, or web links.
+Or, maybe the camera could help "remember" what it sees as appointments, notes or web links.

-Build a better connection to Apple Watch
+Build a better connection to the Apple Watch

-The Apple Watch's one app to sync and manage notifications and watch faces means it's not always easy to send music to the watch, or pick things you'd like to pop up on your wrist later.
+The Apple Watch's one app to sync and manage notifications as well as watch faces means it's not always easy to send music to the watch, or pick things you'd like to pop up on your wrist later.
 Maybe Apple could re-consider a more seamless relationship.

-Make iPad feel like its own thing
+Make the iPad feel like its own thing

-Fit more apps on-screen, improve split-screen modes, and treat iPad more like the Macbook alternative versus Just a Large iPhone.
+Apple should make use of their tablet's extra screen space.
+Fit more apps on-screen, improve split-screen modes and treat the iPad more like a Macbook alternative versus being just a large iPhone.
 For more on that, read this.

-(John Falcone, Jessica Dolcourt, and Jason Parker contributed to this story.)
+John Falcone, Jessica Dolcourt and Jason Parker contributed to this story.

 WWDC 2017